hydpy-dev/hydpy/hydpy/docs/development.rst

 :class:`~unittest.TestCase`, allowing for using its assert methods.
 Last but not least, add the different test methods.
-Again, each name should start with 'test' and a consecutive number, but this time in lower case letters seperated by underscores.
+Again, each name should start with 'test' and a consecutive number, but this time in lower case letters separated by underscores.
 By way of example, consider a snipplet of the test class for the initialization of :class:`~hydpy.core.timetools.Date` objects: